galderz/fibula/README.md

 which defines the main class as the `runner`.
 * End use applications enable the `maven-dependency-plugin` to depend on the bootstrap, indirectly via the `fibula-benchmarks` process.
 This causes the `fibula-benchmarks` uber jar to be copied to the `target` folder.
+Additionally, `BenchmarkList` metadata generated for the user benchmarks are stored inside the uber jar so that JMH locates the metadata on startup.
 The bootstrap module defines the main class as `bootstrap`.
-Although the bootstrap process is executed as is, without any additional bytecode in it, it reads the metadata generated when the Quarkus build run on the end-user JMH benchmark project.

 ## Makefile Guide